-A multi-dimensional array an extension of the concept of onedimensional and two-dimensional arrays.
-It is an array of arrays of arrays (and so on), used to represent data in more than two dimensions.
+A multi-dimensional array is an extension of the concept of onedimensional and two-dimensional arrays.
+It is a structure consisting of arrays within arrays (and so on), used to represent data in more than two dimensions.
 These are useful when dealing with complex data structures like 3D grids or higher-dimensional mathematical data.